w3f/polkadot-spec/docs/chap-sync.md

 ## 3.1.
 Warp Sync {#sect-sync-warp}

-Warp sync ([Section 4.8.4](chap-networking#sect-msg-warp-sync)) only downloads the block headers where authority set changes occurred, so called fragments ([Definition 41](chap-networking#defn-warp-sync-proof)), and by verifying the GRANDPA justifications ([Definition 45](chap-networking#defn-grandpa-justifications-compact)).
+Warp sync ([Section 4.8.4](chap-networking#sect-msg-warp-sync)) only downloads the block headers where authority set changes occurred, so called fragments ([Definition -def-num-ref-](chap-networking#defn-warp-sync-proof)), and by verifying the GRANDPA justifications ([Definition -def-num-ref-](chap-networking#defn-grandpa-justifications-compact)).
 This protocols allows nodes to arrive at the desired state much faster than fast sync.

 ## 3.2.
 Fast Sync {#sect-sync-fast}